INTRODUCTION TO DUTCH INCOME TAX RETURN

 - have another special tax situation.

 If so, special rules may apply to you that you should take into account when you file your income tax return.
 Of course we can help you with this.
-Please request for a fee quote from us.
+Please send us a request for a fee quote via our questionnaire.

 Filing deadlines for income tax return